Install Akeneo PIM with Docker¶

 $ docker-compose exec fpm pkill -f job-queue-consumer-daemon

 Xdebug is deactivated by default.
-If you want to activate it, you can change the environment variable
+If you want to activate it, you can add the environment variable

-PHP_XDEBUG_ENABLED to 1.
+PHP_XDEBUG_ENABLED in an override file and set its value to 1.
 Then you just have to run

 docker-compose up -d again.